1. Overview

 Here, the JVM prints the exception stack trace to the console, since the worker thread doesn't have a registered UncaughtExceptionHandler.

-In the previous example, we've executed a Runnable task and the JDK tried to report the exception to a registered handler.
-However, if we submit a Callable task instead, ExecutorService returns a Future handle.
+In the previous example, we executed a Runnable task and the JDK tried to report the exception to a registered handler, but didn't find one.
+Alternatively, if we submit a task using the submit () method, ExecutorService returns a Future handle.
 The uncaught exception - if one occurs - is considered as a part of this Future.
 Thus the JDK doesn't try to notify the handler:

 public void submitThenThrowUnchecked() {